 - ongoing mental health issues due to trauma, including survivor guilt

 - separation from family members; living in blended families

 - changes in roles and status of family members.

-Young people also face particular challenges because of their age and experiences.
+Young people face particular challenges because of their age and experiences.
 They carry the scars of war and displacement with them.
 Sometimes children are forced to flee alone and arrive in Australia as unaccompanied minors.